def1ant1/RusticUI/docs/mui-compatibility.md

 4. **Verify clean builds** – Execute `scripts/migrate-crate-prefix.sh --verify-clean` (or `cargo xtask clippy`) to deny warnings and guarantee no deprecated aliases remain.
 Your project is now fully migrated to the RusticUI namespace.

+Need guidance on replacing pnpm asset scripts?
+Read the [RusticUI npm-to-Rust migration walkthrough](migrations/npm-to-rust.md) for `cargo xtask icons-bundle`, `cargo xtask themes-bundle`, and CI wiring examples that keep archived icon and font bundles in sync during the transition.

 ## Automation selector migration

 The Material automation hooks now follow the `data-rustic-<component>-*` naming convention.
 Instances of the legacy